+1) Data can be collected from instruments and sensors that are anywhere on the network.
+Networked Robotics hardware "learns" to talk to new sensor and instrument types through downloadable firmware.

+2) Any Windows computer can collect data subject to hardware, operating system requirements, and network infrastructure.
+The system is infinitely redundant.

-- 1) Data can be collected from instruments and sensors that are anywhere on the network.
-Networked Robotics hardware "learns" to talk to new sensor and instrument types through downloadable firmware. - 2) Any Windows computer can collect data. - 3) Using an instantly downloadable tool, running permanently in the background of your computer, any computer on the network can watch data and when needed, implement alarm notifications to anyone, anywhere.
+3) Using an instantly downloadable tool, running permanently in the background of your computer, any computer on the network can watch data and when needed implement alarm notifications to anyone, anywhere.